roninazure/project-darc/README.md

 > “You didn’t leak your infrastructure to ChatGPT... right?”

-**Project D.A.R.C.** is a **mad-scientist-grade surveillance system** that detects whether sensitive infrastructure (IPs, tokens, domains, code, credentials) has **leaked into public LLMs** such as ChatGPT, Gemini, Claude, or Copilot.
+Project D.A.R.C. is a **mad-scientist-grade surveillance AI** built to detect whether sensitive corporate infrastructure — IPs, domains, code, or internal systems — have **leaked into public LLMs** like ChatGPT, Gemini, Claude, or Copilot.

 This repo is a **public-facing proof-of-concept** that:
-- 📡 Runs daily AI recon scans via GitHub Actions
+- 📡 Runs live `D.A.R.C.` scans using GitHub Actions
-- 🔍 Searches for private indicators in public LLM surfaces
+- 🧠 Shows real-time threat recon and leak attempts
-- 🧠 Logs potential threats in [`mad-log/`](./mad-log)
+- 🔍 Displays results in the [`mad-log/`](./mad-log) directory
-- 🔒 Keeps all scanning logic secured in a **private backend**
+- 🧱 Keeps all scanning logic locked in a **private backend brain**

 ---

-## 🧪 Live Recon Sample — `2025-10-26`
+## 🧪 Live Recon Sample (2025-10-26)

 ```txt
 # 🕵️ D.A.R.C.
 Daily Recon Scan